Welcome!

 There has been a lot of change in country dancing over the decades that I’ve been involved.
 I love that!
 Participatory dancing is a living and breathing tradition.
 It was great then, and it is different now, but still great.

-Please contact me if you are interested in having me call for you.
-I can lead contras, squares, English country dances, family dances, school programs, or special events such as weddings, festivals, etc. I also offer workshops on numerous dance related topics.
 My taste in dances is eclectic, and I endeavor to present a wide variety of dances when I call.
 My repertoire of American dances includes plenty of New England-style contras, as well as an assortment of squares, singing calls, mixers, old chestnuts and freshly minted dances.
 I also have a special fondness for English country dances, and my English programs likewise blend old favorites with new gems.
 Fortunately, there is no dearth of wonderful dances to draw on!

 All in the family